CIRSE REgistry for LifePearl Microspheres

 Study summary

-LP-irinotecan TACE works by blocking the blood supply to the liver metastases and by locally eluting the chemotherapeutic drug irinotecan.
-It is an interventional oncological procedure that has been shown to be a safe and effective option for CRLM patients.
-CIREL observes the real-life use of the procedure in the context of the patients’ entire cancer treatment and collects extensive data regarding safety and toxicity, efficacy and treatment-related quality of life.
-The collection of real-life data is intended to form an evidence-base from which conclusions can be drawn on how to improve patient selection and optimise treatment protocols to ultimately improve the therapy outcome of patients treated with LP-irinotecan TACE.
+CIREL is a European-wide, prospective, observational (non-interventional) study that gathered data on transarterial chemoembolization (TACE) using LifePearl Microspheres loaded with irinotecan (LP-IRI) in patients with colorectal cancer (CRC) with liver metastases (CRLM).
+The registry observed the real-life use of the device in the context of the patients’ entire cancer treatment and collected extensive data regarding safety and toxicity, effectiveness and health-related quality of life.
+The collection of real-life data was intended to form an evidence-base from which conclusions could be drawn on how to improve patient selection and optimise treatment protocols to ultimately improve the therapy outcome of patients treated with TACE performed with LifePearl Microspheres

 Endpoints